2024 GHS Label Requirements for Safety and Compliance

 Consumer chemicals used in the same way a consumer would use them

 If your employees use a consumer chemical (i.e., a product anyone can buy), you may not need GHS labels.
+However, depending on how you use the chemicals, you will still need to understand GHS label requirements.
 Consider this scenario: You give your employees household bleach wipes to use for disinfecting their workstations and tools.
 In this scenario, they are using a consumer product the same way a consumer would use it.
-Even with increased use, for example, employees disinfecting more often during an outbreak (such as COVID-19) are still using them the same way any consumer would.
+Even with increased use, for example, employees disinfecting more often during an outbreak (such as COVID-19 or the flu) are still using them the same way any consumer would.
 In these instances, the safety information on the consumer packaging is sufficient.

-On the other hand, let's say you provide a bottle of common household bleach for janitorial workers to use for disinfecting.
-This would require you to be compliant with the HazCom standard, including providing available Safety Data Sheets (SDS) and using a GHS label.
+On the other hand, let’s say you provide a bottle of common household bleach for janitorial workers to use for disinfecting.
+This would require you to be GHS-compliant, including providing available Safety Data Sheets (SDS).
 Generally speaking, janitorial employees using bleach will use it more often (and/or for longer periods of time) than the average consumer.

 Workplace containers using HMIS/NFPA labels